evanlitz/CodingAgentTests/README.md

 # Test Project

 A simple Node.js TypeScript project built to demonstrate an autonomous agent's capabilities.
-This project showcases TypeScript configuration, build tools, and basic Node.js development patterns with comprehensive unit testing.
+This project showcases TypeScript configuration, build tools, and basic Node.js development patterns with comprehensive unit testing and CI/CD automation.

 ## 📋 Table of Contents